-If you are unable to schedule a tour of our engineering campus with our Engineering Ambassadors, you may follow the information below to enjoy your own self-guided tour of our side of The Hill.
-This will give you a place to start and a comprehensive route, plus information on the buildings and sights you will see along the way.
+If you are unable to schedule a tour of the engineering campus with our Engineering Ambassadors, you can follow this interactive map of the university campus and enjoy a self-guided tour of our side of The Hill.

 Directions

-Start your tour where Middle Way Drive heads up the Hill from Philip Fulmer Way (adjacent to the footbridge in the photo above.
+Start your tour where Middle Way Drive heads up the Hill from Philip Fulmer Way (adjacent to the footbridge in the photo above.)
 Walking up the Middle Way, you’ll pass the Alumni Memorial Building on the right.
-This building was used as a gymnasium until the 1950s, and its semi-auditorium layout saw it hosting some legendary musical performances over the decades—from the last performance of composer Sergei Rachmaninoff to an early-career concert by U2.
+This building was used as a gymnasium until the 1950s, and its auditorium witnessed some legendary musical performances over the decades—from the last performance of composer Sergei Rachmaninoff to an early-career concert by U2.
 It was renovated just over a decade ago to contain offices, classrooms, and a greatly improved and modernized auditorium.
-Several of the college’s Engineering Fundamentals (EF) classes were taught in this building prior to the renovation and EF classes still continue in the building’s Cox Auditorium.
+Several of the college’s Engineering Fundamentals (EF) classes were taught in this building prior to the renovation.

 Photos